bryn-g/twitter-minions/README.md

 # twitter-minions
 Maintains simple ad hoc database of a twitter users followers and unfollowers.
 Data is collected using the python [tweepy](http://www.tweepy.org/) wrapper for the [twitter api](https://developer.twitter.com/en/docs/api-reference-index) and stored in a sqlite3 database.

-This project was created to figure out who has unfollowed or followed me when I notice changes in my twitter follower count.
-Additional data such as follower json is stored as it may be useful for some analytics in the future.
+This is a hobby project created to figure out who has un/followed me when I notice changes in my twitter follower count.
+Additional data such as follower json is stored as it may be useful for some analytics at some stage.

 Unfollowers and followers are determined by comparing current followers to the database records.
 People who both follow and then unfollow in-between instances of running the script will not be captured in the database.